-- AMSP and NSSP were replaced in 2008 by the 10 month NSP. - NSP is designed to be a special stream in the MASDMP degree programme.
-Graduates of NSP will receive 7 credits towards the degree.
-Credit towards the other programmes will be granted based on a case by case review of the student file and the degree requirements.
+- 1. AMSP was replaced in 2008 by the 10 month NSP.
+1 - 2.
+NSSP was replaced in 2008 by the 10 month NSP. $^{^{2}}$ - 3.
+NSP is designed to be a special stream in the MPA degree programme.
+Graduates of NSP will receive 7 credits towards the Master of Public Administration (MPA) degree.
+Credit toward the other programmes will be granted based on a case by case review of the student file and the degree requirements. $\frac{\Lambda^3}{2}$

-RMC transcripts will show CFC course registrations as DS credits, then the appropriate number of transfer credits toward the program to which a student has been admitted.
-For example, an NSSP graduate applying credits toward the MA(SDMP) will have a transcript showing four (4) courses completed under the NSSP, then two (2) transfer credits for the NSSP under the MA(SDMP) registration.
+RMCC transcripts will show CFC course registrations as DS credits, then the appropriate number of transfer credits toward the programme to which a student has been admitted.
 Courses used toward one degree cannot be applied toward another.